 The human body can naturally synthesize sodium bicarbonate (baking soda)!
 The stomach, pancreas, and kidneys pull salt, water and carbon dioxide from the blood to naturally produce baking soda.

-On the contrary, you shouldn’t confuse baking soda with washing soda, which is highly toxic!
+Most noteworthy, you shouldn’t confuse baking soda with washing soda, which is highly toxic!
 Washing soda isn’t edible.
 It can irritate the skin, eyes, and respiratory tract!

 Health benefits of baking soda!